Frequently asked questions

 I’ve heard of sex trafficking – what other forms of exploitation are happening in the UK?

-Actually, the most prevalent form of modern slavery in the UK is forced labour, in which people are forced to work for others in harsh conditions or in criminal activities, often for little or no pay.
+Trafficking for sex work is a form of forced labour, which is the most prevalent form of modern slavery in the UK.
+In situations of forced labour, a person may be forced to work for others in harsh conditions or in criminal activities, often for little or no pay.

 Labour exploitation in the UK exists in areas such as food processing, factories, construction, car wash, catering, agriculture and tarmacking, as well in private homes in domestic work.
 Other forms include forced criminality and organ harvesting.